yarisvt/tyk-docs/tyk-docs/content/transform-traffic/request-body.md

 Our body transform middleware uses the Go template language.
 See [Godoc](https://golang.org/pkg/text/template/) to learn more and a useful [blogpost](https://blog.gopheracademy.com/advent-2017/using-go-templates/) on using Go templates.

-As of Tyk 1.5 it is possible to modify inbound JSON requests and as of v2.2 XML requests using a golang template.
+As of Tyk 1.5 it is possible to modify inbound JSON requests and as of v2.2 XML requests using a Golang template.

 ## <a name="with-api"></a> Modification with API Definition